frups/mini-civ/README.md

 ## mini civ - Simpler version of Civilization game.

 ### 1. Requirements:
-python3 and pygame library
+- python3 and pygame library
+- at least 640x640 pixels screen

 ### 2. Game rules:
-- game board is made of 100 fields
+- game board is 10x10 fields
 - on each field there are 3 types of points:
   - food (green)
   - gold (yellow)